Beads on a string sign (chronic salpingitis)

 At the time the article was created David Carroll had no recorded disclosures.View David Carroll's current disclosures

-The beads-on-a-string sign is used to refer to the classic morphologic changes in the Fallopian tubes as a result of chronic salpingitis.
+The beads on a string sign is used to refer to the classic ultrasound morphologic changes of the fallopian tubes as a result of chronic salpingitis.

 The "string" alludes to the notably thin salpingeal wall, while the hyperechoic mural nodules constitute the "beads" 1.

-The ultrasound finding of a distended, thin-walled tubular salpinx with hyperechoic mural nodules protruding at irregular intervals into a fluid-filled lumen is highly suggestive of chronic salpingitis 2.
+The ultrasound finding of a distended, thin-walled tubular salpinx with 2-3 mm hyperechoic mural nodules protruding at irregular intervals into a fluid-filled lumen is highly suggestive of chronic salpingitis 2.